ChalmersGU-data-structure-courses/dsabook/src/D11-stack-recursion.md

 Here is a recursive implementation for Towers of Hanoi.

     // Compute the moves to solve a Tower of Hanoi puzzle.
-    // Function move does (or prints) the actual move of a disk
-    // from one pole to another.
+    // Function 'move' does (or prints) the actual move of a disk from one pole to another. function TOH_recursive(n, start, goal, temp):
-    //  - n: The number of disks
-    //  - start: The start pole
-    //  - goal: The goal pole
-    //  - temp: The other pole
-    function TOH_recursive(n, start, goal, temp):
         if n == 0:                             // Base case
             return